madelinegarrett/Lab12-StatsSloths/README.md

 ```

-## Is there a signifigant  difference in the life expectancy in Asia and in Europe?
+## Is there a significant difference in the life expectancy in Asia and in Europe?

 ```{r}
 dataA <- gapminder_unfiltered %>%